martenframework/marten/docs/docs/development/reference/settings.md

 Default: `Time::Location.load("UTC")`

-The default time zone used by the application when it comes to store date times in the database and to display them.
+The default time zone used by the application when it comes to storing date times in the database and displaying them.
 Any [`Time::Location`](https://crystal-lang.org/api/Time/Location.html) object can be used.

 ### `use_x_forwarded_host`